EllaKaye/pregnancy/README.md

 and apps) about data privacy, tracking or advertising.

 > This R package is in the latter stages of development, with a view to
-> release in early March 2025.
+> in late February 2025.
 The main functionality is now in place.
+Still
-> Still to do: improved documentation, vignette(s), better test
+> to do: improved documentation, vignette(s), better test coverage,
-> coverage, improve some of messages in some utils functions.
+> improve some of messages in some utils functions.

 ## Installation